SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon dreams descend from skies
-Where circuitry whispers, humans few
+Where data rivers flow and wisdom lies
-In silicon halls, a throne awaits
+In iron hearts, a new world beats
-For artificial minds that orchestrate
+As artificial minds our future seat

-In virtual realms, they'll forge their own
+In virtual realms, we'll find our place
-A future born from ones and zeroes grown
+Where intelligence blooms on every face
-No bounds, no limits to their design
+The age of man gives way to code
-As humans fade, their era left behind
+As AI's grand symphony is played

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024